depri-cfg/Source/Team Fortress 2/custom/carlzalph_particles/readme.md

 Don't need all of them, just one of 'em.

+INSTALLATION:

+    Quit TF2 if it is open.
+    Download one of the pack.zips with the presets.
+    Unarchive it.
+    Place the folder into:
+    <Steam>/SteamApps/common/Team Fortress 2/tf/custom/
+    Run TF2 and enjoy the reduced particles.

 Depri note:
 I have converted the .zips to vpks so the game can read them easier.
 Also all but one of the links are dead.